 We were all green with envy when little Sandy Ricks was sent off to spend the summer in Florida with his uncle and formed an unforgettable friendship with his dolphin pal “Flipper.”
-We’re all familiar with the ‘90s movie classic but this project is your chance to live your own unforgettable dolphin adventure… in the real world.
+We’re all familiar with the ‘90s movie classic and this project is your chance to live your own unforgettable dolphin adventure… in the real world!

-This Marine Conservation and Dolphin Research Project is based in the Menai Bay Conservation Area in Zanzibar.
+This Marine Conservation and Dolphin Research project is based in the Menai Bay Conservation Area in Zanzibar.
 Menai Bay is Zanzibar’s largest marine protected area.
 It was officially established as a conservation area in 1997 and is home to a vivid array of marine creatures including whales, bottlenose and humpback dolphins.
-As you can imagine the area is hugely popular with tourists from all over the world.
-Great for the local economy but does have an impact on local marine life.
+As you can imagine the area is hugely popular with tourists from all over the world, which is great for the local economy but does have an impact on local marine life.